-Almost all people experience at least one period of unemployment at some point of their careers.
 Unemployment periods are more common today, as the working life is increasingly fragmented.
 After graduation people no longer immediately seek the job to last them a lifetime, instead they gain work experience from various work environments while building up their careers.
 Also, the increase of fixed-term employment and gig jobs has an impact on the number of unemployment periods.
 Unemployment can be an opportunity to change direction and find something new and interesting.
-That is why we should not be afraid of short unemployment periods.
-Find out what unemployment benefits you are entitled to in the quick guide of Kela!

 An unemployed job-seeker is someone whose job search is valid in the way prescribed in law and who is not in an employment relationship nor employed in full-time business activities or his or her own work in an uninterrupted period of over two weeks as intended in the Unemployment Security Act.
 In principle, also an employee who is laid off temporarily or entitled to an adjusted unemployment benefit is considered unemployed.